tracking-exposed/youtube.tracking.exposed/content/initial-analysis.md

 ### Approach

 This method includes asking the individual to install a web-extension, and we should be as clear as possible on how their data would be processed.
-Despite not including personal data, the sequence of videos seen by an individual might permit us to attribute behavioural information; therefore, we should manage the dataset with the level of protection required by GDPR.
+Despite not including personal data, the sequence of videos seen by an individual might permit us to attribute behavioral information; therefore, we should manage the dataset with the level of protection required by GDPR.
 This implies:

 1. think to our adopters as *people* and not as *users* =)
 2. A clear opt-in, which is revocable and accessible.
 3. A customizable data retention policy.
 4. Full transparency on the data processed and stored (it is free software, but we should describe it before a person join the project).
 5. Data protection impact assessment?
 6. A way to notify individuals in case of a data breach (which is weird because contributors are anonymous to us, but we might send a message using the browser extension).

 {{< yt-extension >}}